ids-s1-20/project-x404_pagenotfound/README.md

 volcanos, a scientific study of why this is the case would be really interesting if future research occurred.

+**Emma **

+In conclusion we believe the factors of: -Location of volcano (position on tectonic plate) -Tectonic Plate Setting -Tectonic Plate Type -Crust Type -Primary Volcano Type have an influence on the number of volcano eruptions.
+Through our investigation we have come across many new potential relationships between these factors, which should further research be conducted with perhaps more expert knowledge on the subject could be really beneficial to looking at which areas are and could potentially become more dangerous places for living and biodiversity development.

     ## ── Attaching packages ─────────────────────────────────────── tidyverse 1.3.0 ──

     ## ✓ ggplot2 3.3.2     ✓ purrr   0.3.4